Can Dogs Eat Garlic? Is Garlic Good For Dogs? Garlic For Dogs Explained

 However, if it is consumed in moderation, it can provide your dog a lot of benefits.
 We will go over those later, but first let’s talk about why it is bad, and what should be avoided.

-When consumed without moderation, garlic may bring about a highly toxic reaction in dogs, which – if left untreated – can be fatal.
-This does not mean you shouldn’t feed your dog garlic at all, but it is meant to serve as a reminder – everything in moderation.
+When consumed without moderation, the delicious vegetable may bring about a highly toxic reaction in dogs, which – if left untreated – can be fatal.
+This does not mean you shouldn’t feed it to your dog at all, but it is meant to serve as a reminder – everything in moderation.

 Also, be aware that not all kinds of garlic are alike.
 Some are higher in toxic substances than others.
-Your safest bet would be either growing your own – it is not as tough as you may think! – or obtaining fresh garlic from a local farmer’s market (or a similar setup).
-Raw, fresh, local, organically grown garlic – this is what you are aiming for and it is what works best for most dogs.
+Your safest bet would be either growing your own – it is not as tough as you may think! – or obtaining fresh bulbs from a local farmer’s market (or a similar setup).
+Raw, fresh, local, organically-grown- this is what you are aiming for and it is what works best for most dogs.

 Is Garlic Powder Bad For Dogs?

-As for toxicity – garlic powder is just as poisonous as regular garlic, and there is no difference between them if they reach that critical level.
+As for toxicity – garlic powder is just as poisonous as the real deal, and there is no difference between them if they reach that critical level.
 Both could lead to potential harm, and both are somewhat controversial.
 There are many ideas regarding garlic, and some even say that the powder is actually preferable to the fresh cloves.

 Which dogs should avoid garlic altogether?
 Well, those who are a high-risk group are puppies, pregnant or nursing mothers, and breeds which are known to be more sensitive.
 Unsure of the situation?
 Consult your vet (or a holistic vet, if you are lucky enough to live next to one!).